Ptolemaic coinage: Monetary isolation

 The Ptolemaic Kingdom did not use the Attic weight, or Attic standard, which was very common in other contemporary Hellenistic states such as the Seleucid Kingdom.
 Instead, the Ptolemaic Kingdom used Phoenician weight, which was smaller than the Attic weight.
 Consequently Ptolemaic coinage was smaller than coins used by other Hellenistic states.
 The kingdom also briefly utilized Rhodian standard in the transition process to the Phoenician weight.
 A possible reason for this very brief usage of the Rhodian weight in coinage may have resulted from strong commercial ties with the island of Rhodes.
 However, it is important to note that the Rhodian standard was lighter than Attic but heavier than Phoenician weight.
 As a result, the process shows a clear downward scale in size of the coinage.
 Despite this coincidence, political reasons and trade partnerships are still offering better explanations than a proposed theory that value of silver was in appreciation during Ptolemy I's reign.

 During most of the Ptolemaic Kingdom's history, it was a policy that all foreign coinage within Egypt would be confiscated by the state and replaced with Ptolemaic currency.
 Parallels between Athens and the Ptolemaic Kingdom can be drawn as Athens attempted to introduce a sole currency in its empire.
 The Ptolemaic Kingdom forced its own monetary system to its foreign dominions.
 In rare cases, where cities under Ptolemaic dominion were allowed to keep their local currency, the cities were still forced to convert their currency to Phoenician weight.
-One such instance was the Jewish community in Palestine, as they were allowed to mint coins with the names of their magistrates.
-However, the local Jewish currency effectively disappeared by the third century.
-In comparison, neighboring Seleucid Kingdom's policy was less strict in imposing the royal control on mints.